One of my absolute favorite places to eat is Chipotle. Judge me, I don't care.

 I used a 3-pound chuck roast for this recipe and it took about 4 hours to get up to temp.

-Use a good instant-read meat thermometer to check the temp.
-When it hits 160 pull it from the smoker and put in a small aluminum foil pan with a 1/2 cup of beef broth.
+Use a the best meat thermometer you can afford to check the temp.
+When it hits 165 pull it from the smoker and put in a small aluminum foil pan with a ½ cup of beef broth.
 Cover the pan tightly with foil and return the chuck roast to the smoker.

 Turn the heat up to 250 and let the chuck cook until the internal temperature is 205.
 This took an additional two hours for my three pound cut of meat.